 That’s because, unlike CBD, THC can build up in your fatty tissue over time.
-So if you’re taking a high dose of full-spectrum CBD oil every day, and if you have slow metabolism, it is possible that it could show up on a drug test.
+So if you’re taking a high dose of full-spectrum CBD oil every day, and if you have a slow metabolism, it is possible that it could show up on a drug test.

-The amount of time a person needs to for THC to be eliminated from their system entirely will vary based on those same factors.
+The amount of time a person needs for THC to be eliminated from their system entirely will vary based on those same factors.